Powered by Salure

 Why does attrition matter to HR leaders and payroll operations?

-Attrition ties people decisions to tangible cost and compliance outcomes so leaders use it to prioritize work and forecast liabilities.
-It highlights where recruiting budgets and payroll processes need attention.
+Attrition ties people decisions to tangible cost and compliance outcomes, so leaders use it to prioritise work and forecast liabilities.
+It highlights where recruiting budgets, workforce capacity, payroll processes, and retention efforts may need attention.

 Impact on workforce planning and budgets